5 hours on Mackinac Island - a photo journal

 Cupola Bar at Grand Hotel

-Then I walked down the hill leading to the Grand, stopping to visit the little stone church.
-100 years old this year, the Congregational church has stained glass windows depicting the early Christian mission to the island.
+Then I walked down the hill leading from the Grand Hotel to downtown Mackinac Island, stopping to visit the little stone church.
+100 years old in 2004, the Congregational Mackinac Island Church has stained glass windows depicting the early Christian mission to the island.

 fountains on Grand Hotel Golf Course